buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcWorkPlan.md

 }
 ```

-Figure 1 — How projects can declare work plans, which in turn contain tasks or schedules
+Figure PROJECTDECLARATION — How projects can declare work plans, which in turn contain tasks or schedules

 ## Attributes